 Ximending 西門町, Taipei’s answer to Tokyo’s Harajuku district, is a maze of streetwear shops, hawker stalls pandering to more modern tastes, and gimmicky hotels that come by the dozen.
 It also happens to be the heart of the city, giving you access to all there is to do and see in Taipei.
 You can travel to the farthest reaches of the city in under 30 minutes by subway.
 With all the accommodations there is to choose from, the coolest dig of the crop happened to be VIA Hotel Ximen (17號 Section 1, Lane 114, Zhonghua Road, Wanhua District, Taipei City, Taiwan), an unassuming boutique hotel around the corner from the Ximending Starbucks.
 We ended up loving the property so much that we decided to extend our two day stay to three days!
-If low-key luxury chic is your thing, this space is the very definition of sophistication without any accompanying pretentiousness.

 How to get there from the airport: Take the newly-opened Taiwan Taoyuan International Airport Access MRT or the Airport MRT for short to Taipei Main Station.
 Transfer to the Blue Line to Dinggu and get off at Ximen Stop.
 Take Exit M6 and walk straight past the massive H&M to the square.
 Turn left.
 You will see the Starbucks across from the UNIQLO a block ahead.
 Make a left down the alleyway before the Starbucks.
 You will see the VIA Hotel Ximen sign to your right about 100 meters down.

 - Free self-service laundry on the 5th floor